-The ancient city of Worcester lies beside the River Severn some 25 miles from the Cotswold village of Broadway (the Northern Gateway to the Cotswolds).
+Worcester is the capital city of the county of Worcestershire and lies beside the River Severn some 25 miles from the Cotswolds and the village of Broadway (the Northern Gateway to the Cotswolds).
 At its centre is a magnificent cathedral, perched along the riverbank, dominating the skyline for miles around.

 The cathedral is one of the loveliest in England and dates back to Norman times.
 The early 12th century Chapter House, St. Wulfstan's Crypt and the mediaeval cloisters are among the most remarkable in the country, and King John's tomb in the Cathedral dates from 1216.
 Just to the south of here lies the site of Worcester's 11th-century castle.